astronomer/astro-blog/posts/how-to-build-a-modern-data-stack.md

 ---
 slug: build-a-modern-data-stack
-title: How to build a modern data stack
+title: How to Build a Modern Data Stack
 description: Breaking down what a modern data stack means in practice.
 We discuss four core components, five reasons to set it up, and how to orchestrate it.